Start at Level 1 and build your way up each week, or choose the Weekly Guide that's best-suited to your level of fitness.

 Cobra push-ups (30 seconds)

 Rest for 30 seconds between each exercise and 1 minute between each set.
-Click here to see the correct technique for these exercises.
+We've even shared the correct technique for these alternative exercises.

 DAY 1: